plgd-dev/hub/docs/guide/deployment/http-gateway.md

 | `clients.resourceAggregate.grpc.keepAlive.permitWithoutStream` | bool | `If true, client sends keepalive pings even with no active RPCs.
 If false, when there are no active RPCs, Time and Timeout will be ignored and no keepalive pings will be sent.` | `false` |

 ### Resource Directory Client
-Resource directory client configuration to connect internally.
+Resource Directory's client configurations to connect internally.

 | Property | Type | Description | Default |
 | ---------- | -------- | -------------- | ------- |